macOS users are confident that no malicious programs exist for this operating system. But they are wrong.

 - Only download software from the developer’s site or from the App Store.

-- To maintain real-time security, use an anti-virus that incorporates a resident monitor (e.g., in Dr.Web Anti-virus for OS X, this component is called SpIDer Guard).
+- To maintain real-time security, use an anti-virus that incorporates a resident monitor (e.g., in Dr.Web Anti-virus for macOS, this component is called SpIDer Guard).

 - Use the HTTP monitor Dr.Web SpIDer Gate to protect your Mac from malware on websites.
 It will scan all the HTTP traffic and control access to Internet sites according to various thematic categories such as drugs, terrorism, violence, etc.